My God is so big: Helping kids discover all the character of God - Postponed

 *IMPORTANT NOTICE Re COVID-19: SMBC is monitoring the coronavirus situation closely and taking advice from the relevant authorities.
 Learn more here*

 The CBM is an internal SMBC program that all full-time SMBC students participate in concurrently with their ACT course.
 The program supplements and complements the accredited studies and is made up of a number of subjects and participation in the community life at College.

 The ICCS is awarded to part-time students who have successfully completed a total of 192 hours of study at Certificate level.
 This internal SMBC certificate is available to part-time students and does not require concurrent enrolment in an Australian College of Theology (ACT) course.

 The DipTh suits those requiring some foundational biblical and theological education to serve in a local church, or to use their existing profession or trade on the mission field.
 It contains units of study which provide an overview of the Bible, Church History and Theology, as well as Ministry and Practice electives.

 The AssocDegMin is offered through the SMBC Centre for Cross-Cultural Mission and provides a great balance of study in Bible, Church History, Theology and Missions.
 Cross-cultural fieldwork is a required component of this course, providing you with the opportunity to experience and reflect on ministry in a cultural context different to your own, either within Australia or overseas...

-The BTh is aimed at equipping you for full-time pastoral, evangelistic or Bible teaching ministry in Australia and overseas.
+The BTh aims to equip you for pastoral, evangelistic or Bible teaching ministry in Australia and overseas.
 It provides a broad knowledge of the Bible, as well as a more detailed textual, exegetical and theological treatment.
-It includes biblical languages as core units as well as missions and pastoral units...
+It includes biblical languages as core units along with missions and pastoral units.